VOLUNTEER IN HONDURAS

 Please review our Cancellation Policies section.

-“Volunteering with SHH has been one of the biggest blessings I could have ever asked for.
+“Volunteering with One Thousand Schools has been one of the biggest blessings I could have ever asked for.
 Being a part of something so much bigger than myself and meeting some of the most kind-hearted, open minded workers and fellow volunteers is something that will stay with me for a lifetime.
 I am so grateful for the chance to be a sidekick in the journey to building 1000 schools.”